 If you believe that your child may have been injured, don’t remove them from the car.
 Let emergency responders handle that task.
 Moving an injured person of any age puts them at greater risk of permanent injury in the case of spinal or head injuries.

 3. Children in Car Seats Can Be Injured

 People hold the belief that children in car seats are less likely to be injured in a car accident.
 The truth of the matter is that a car seat may protect a child from several types of injury, but injury is still possible.
 Where your car was hit and the severity of the impact both factor in to whether or not your restrained child is injured and how serious the injury is.

 If you and your child are involved in a car accident, call 911 immediately.
 A child may not be able to verbalize their injuries, and failing to seek medical attention can have devastating consequences.

-When you are involved in a car accident in Charlotte, you have legal rights.
-If the other driver is found to be at fault, our attorneys can assist you in recovering any compensation you are entitled to.
+When you are involved in a car accident, you have legal rights.
+If the other driver is found to be at fault, our Charlotte auto accident attorneys can assist you in recovering any compensation you are entitled to.
 Call our office today to schedule an appointment for a free case evaluation.
 We will review the details of your accident and advise you of your rights under current state law.